A few days ago I celebrated 1 year of blogging. Yay! This made me think of what I’ve achieved and learned since I started out 1 year ago.

 Only use your best photos, and use lots of them.
-I edit my photos in Snapseed and design my images in Picmonkey or Canva.
-These are all free tools and in the latter you can create images for several social media.
+I edit my photos in Snapseed or Adobe Lightroom and design my images (for Pinterest) on Picmonkey or Canva.
+Most of them are free tools and in the two latter you can create images for several social media.

 I started out with a free WordPress version, but quickly switched to a paid theme.
-I bought Avada which I’ve been quite happy with.
+I bought Avada from Themeforest which I’ve been super happy with.

 10. HAVE INTEGRITY

 Lately I’ve gotten these: “Hey, I just liked your Facebook page, please like mine back.” messages from fellow bloggers.
 Sure, this is one way to get more followers, but it takes a long time and it’s also spammy.